A248/LibertyBans/docs/Comparison-to-LiteBans.md

 LiteBans is also behind a pay-wall, meaning that users have to pay in order to use it.
 This also means that prospective users cannot test out the plugin so easily.
 They have to pay before testing.

+Users of LiteBans must carefully consider whether they are willing to rely entirely on the author of LiteBans for features and improvements.

+### Versioning

+LiteBans does not follow semantic versioning, leading to potential instability for developers using its API.
+It has introduced new API without issuing a minor release.<sup id="note2ret">[2](#note2)</sup>

+LibertyBans fully follows semantic versioning for its API.

+## Requirements

+### Java Version Support

+LibertyBans requires Java 11 whereas LiteBans permits Java 8.

+### External Databases

+Neither LibertyBans nor LiteBans requires an external database.
+LibertyBans uses HSQLDB by default, and LiteBans uses H2 by default.

+Both LibertyBans and LiteBans supports MariaDB, MySQL, and PostgreSQL.
+LiteBans also has support for SQLite, but SQLite usage is discouraged by LiteBans.

+LibertyBans requires certain minimum versions for database servers.
+At least MySQL 8.0, MariaDB 10.3, or PostgreSQL 12 is required.
+Older versions are not supported.

+## Platform Support

+Both LibertyBans and LiteBans support the same platforms.
+LiteBans had velocity support recently added (9 December 2021)

+LiteBans' support for velocity came after months of users asking for the feature.
+It was suggested that LiteBans be made open-source so that someone could contribute a velocity version.
+The reluctance of the LiteBans author to add velocity support suggests that it may be unwise to rely on proprietary software for critical functionality.

-# Features
+## Features

-## Geyser Support
+### Geyser Support

 LibertyBans has Geyser support (since 30 May 2021), whereas LiteBans does not.

-## Core punishment types
+### Core punishment types

 Both LibertyBans and LiteBans include bans, ip-bans, mutes, warns, and kicks.

-### IP-Mutes, IP-Warns, IP-Kicks

 By the nature of its flexible design, LibertyBans also supports ip-mutes, ip-warns, and ip-kicks, even though these are rarely used.
 It costs nothing to add these extra features.

-## Punishment enforcement
+LiteBans allows banning IP ranges.
+LibertyBans does not.

+### Combatting Punishment Evasion (Alt Accounts)

-Both LibertyBans and LiteBans have a command to check for alts as well as an automatic notification when a suspected player joins.
+Both LibertyBans and LiteBans have a command to check for alts as well as an automatic notification when an alt of a banned player joins the server.

 LibertyBans further supports multiple modes of IP address-based punishment, in order to automatically block alt accounts.
+LiteBans does not have this feature.

-## Exempt Permissions
+### Exempt Permissions

 LiteBans supports the feature known as exempt permissions, where a target player cannot be banned if they have a certain permission.
+ * Note that on a single server, LiteBans' permission checking for offline players depends on Vault, otherwise the feature breaks for offline players.

-LibertyBans does not provide this feature.
+LibertyBans does not provide this feature, on the author's claim that it cannot be made to work reliably for both online and offline players.

-## Importing
+### Importing From Other Plugins

-LibertyBans supports importing from AdvancedBan, LiteBans, and vanilla.
+LibertyBans supports importing from AdvancedBan, BanManager, LiteBans, and vanilla.

-LiteBans supports importing from AdvancedBan, BanManager v4 and v5, BungeeAdminTools, MaxBans, UltraBans, and vanilla.
+LiteBans supports importing from AdvancedBan, BanManager, BungeeAdminTools, MaxBans, UltraBans, and vanilla.

-LiteBans also allows importing from itself, which LibertyBans does not currently support.

-## Server Scopes
+### Server Scopes

-LiteBans has full support for punishments scoped to certain servers.
+LiteBans enables punishments scoped to certain servers.

 LibertyBans does not implement this feature.

-## Multi-Proxy Support
+### Multi-Proxy / Multi-Instance Synchronization

-Both LibertyBans and LiteBans synchronizes punishments across their instances, using SQL-based synchronization.
-This lets operators punish users on other servers with ease.
+Both LibertyBans and LiteBans provide synchronization across multiple instances, a feature commonly used for multi-proxy setups.

+## References

+<a id="note1">1</a>: Falistos.
+"Start error under Java 18."
+LiteBans Gitlab Issue. https://gitlab.com/ruany/LiteBans/-/issues/408 [↩](#note1ret)

+<a id="note2">2</a>: Ruan.
+"LiteBans 2.5.4 - 2.5.9."
+SpigotMC Resource Update. https://www.spigotmc.org/resources/litebans.3715/update?update=341296 [↩](#note2ret)

+### Disclaimer

+Please note that no harm is meant to subjects of criticism.
+If the writing sounds harsh, we apologize; please let us know and we will make the language less harsh.